Complexity of syntactical tree fragments of Independence-Friendly logic: A rough classification of tree prefixes

-We are now in the condition to enunciate in our formalism the dichotomy result given by Sevenster (\cite{Sev2014}, Theorem 29), restricted to the case of $IF$ regular prefixes: \begin{prop} Every regular $IF$ prefix either encodes an \emph{NP}-complete problem, or it is in the class $FO$ of first-order definable problems. \end{prop}
+We are now in the condition to enunciate in our framework the dichotomy result given by Sevenster (\cite{Sev2014}, Theorem 5.1), restricted to the case of $IF$ regular prefixes: \begin{prop} Every regular $IF$ quantifier prefix either encodes an \emph{NP}-complete problem, or it is in the class $\operatorname{FO}$ of first-order definable problems. \end{prop}

-This result can be stated in a stronger form, saying 1) that the FO prefixes are equivalent, in a rather strong sense, to first-order prefixes, and 2) giving a complete (and effective) classification of the NP-complete vs. the FO prefixes.
-We define analogous classes for trees.
+This result can be stated in a stronger form, saying 1) that the FO prefixes are equivalent, in a rather strong sense, to syntactically first-order prefixes, and 2) giving a complete (and effective) classification of the NP-complete vs. the FO prefixes.
+The NP-complete prefixes were classified according to the presence of particular patterns of dependence and independence among the quantifiers.
+We define analogous classes for syntactical trees.

-\begin{df} We say that a quantifier $(Qy/Y)$, occurring in a regular formula or a regular tree, \textbf{depends on} $(Q'x/X)$ (or, shortly, \emph{depends on $x$}) if $(Q'x/X)\prec(Qy/Y)$ and $x\notin Y$.
-If any of these two conditions does not hold, we say it \textbf{does not depend on} $(Q'x/X)$. \end{df}
+\begin{df} We say that a quantifier $(Qy/Y)$, occurring in a regular formula or a regular tree, \textbf{depends on} $(Q'x/X)$ if $(Q'x/X)\prec(Qy/Y)$ and $x\notin Y$.
+If any of these two conditions does not hold, we say that $(Qy/Y)$ \textbf{does not depend on} $(Q'x/X)$.

+For brevity, we will sometimes more simply write that $y$ depends (resp. does not depend) on $x$. \end{df}